Knots of Time

-“An abundant potential rests behind the fascination with the sensations, imagery and the allegories unfolded in dreams; as knots in time, occurring in the absence of it but representing the totality of the past, present, and the future, dreams hide hints and warnings, inspiration and discovery, answers as well as questions for the self and the world.”
+“An abundant potential lies behind the fascination with the sensations, imagery and allegories unfolded in dreams; as knots of time, occurring in its absence but representing the totality of the past, present and future.
+Dreams hold hints and warnings, inspiration and discovery, answers as well as questions for the self and the world.”

 The exhibition is curated by Simon Kurti.
 He is a curatorial fellow of the GfZK and the Cultural Foundation of the Free State of Saxony.
 The exhibition is being organized as part of the Dr. Klaus Schaffner Prize.